dkrasne/visualizing_intertextuality/src/index.md

 display(

-html`<p style="max-width:none; font-size:smaller;">Click on a cell to freeze the popup information. &ldquo;Direct intertexts&rdquo; are those where a scholar has suggested a direct link between the present word and an earlier word. &ldquo;Indirect intertexts&rdquo; are intertexts at further remove (i.e., where a direct or indirect intertext refers to an earlier passage).</p>
+html`<p style="max-width:none; font-size:smaller;">Click on a cell to freeze the popup information. &ldquo;Direct intertexts&rdquo; are those where a scholar has suggested a direct link between the present word and a word in an earlier text. &ldquo;Indirect intertexts&rdquo; are intertexts at further remove (i.e., where a direct or indirect intertext refers to another, still earlier, passage).
+Currently, the project does not include intratexts (allusions to other passages within the same text).</p>

 <p style="max-width:none; font-size:smaller;">Two caveats: absence of a word does not mean that there are no intertexts, just that they are not yet in the database; and lines appear in numeric order, even if editors agree that they should be transposed.</p></div>